ttinoco/OPTALG/docs/opt_solver.rst

 Mixed-integer linear optimization problems solved with this solver must be instances of the class :class:`MixIntLinProblem <optalg.opt_solver.problem_mixintlin.MixIntLinProblem>`, which is a subclass of :class:`OptProblem <optalg.opt_solver.problem.OptProblem>`.

+.. note:: Currently, this wrapper is not working and will be updated soon.

 .. _opt_solver_iqp:

 IQP